JeffersonLab/SRO-RTDP/rtdp/cpp/cpu_emu_docker/apptainer/example/README.md

 This setup:
 1. Starts a receiver on Machine C:
+   - Exposes port 50080 to accept connections
-   - Binds to its IP (192.168.1.30) on port 50080
+   - Binds to its IP (192.168.1.30)
    - Only accepts connections to its specific IP
 2. Starts the CPU emulator on Machine B:
-   - Listens on port 50888 for incoming data from the sender
+   - Exposes port 50888 to receive data from the sender
-   - Forwards processed data to Machine C (192.168.1.30) on port 50080
+   - Forwards processed data to Machine C (192.168.1.30:50080)
 3. Sends data from Machine A to Machine B's CPU emulator
-4. The CPU emulator processes the data and forwards it to the receiver

-## Note on Port Numbers
+## Port Exposure
-The scripts use high port numbers by default:
-- Receiver port: 50080
-- CPU emulator receive port: 50888

-These high port numbers (above 49152) are in the dynamic/private port range and are less likely to conflict with other services.

-## Apptainer-specific Notes
-- The scripts assume the SIF file is located at `../cpu-emu.sif`
+The scripts expose the following ports:
-- Use the `-f` option with any script if your SIF file is in a different location
-- Apptainer automatically handles network and filesystem access
-- No special privileges are required to run these scripts
-- The same container is used for CPU emulator, receiver, and sender functionality
-- The container's `/output` directory is bound to `./output` in your current working directory
-- Input files are bound to `/data` in the container when sending data
-- All files will be created with your user permissions in the input and output directories
+- Receiver: Exposes the receiving port (default: 50080)
+- CPU Emulator: Exposes the input port (default: 50888)
+- Sender: No ports exposed (only makes outbound connections)

 ## Network Requirements
-- Ensure the firewall on each machine allows the required ports (50080 and 50888 by default)
+- Ensure the firewall on each machine allows the required ports:
+  - Machine B: Inbound on port 50888 (for receiving data from sender)
+  - Machine C: Inbound on port 50080 (for receiving processed data)
 - All machines must have network connectivity to each other
 - Each machine must have Apptainer installed
 - The SIF file must be accessible on each machine
+- The exposed ports must not be in use by other applications
+- For security, consider restricting the bind IP addresses to specific network interfaces

+## Apptainer-specific Notes
+- Apptainer uses `--net` and `--network-args` for port mapping
+- Port mapping format: `portmap=HOST_PORT:CONTAINER_PORT/tcp`
+- Network isolation is handled by Apptainer's CNI plugins
+- User permissions are preserved for all file operations
+- No root privileges required for network or file operations